import-ariel/bayes_beats/README.md

 (Check for a transformer)

+## Proposed Changes

+(Check Mark)

+A) Fine Tune ACE-STEP on a dataset of music tags with descriptions of the "mood" or "vibe" of the music so that the model can be used to generate music in response to textual descriptions of mood.

+(X Mark)

-4) Our proprosed addition to ACE-STEP was an added variational sampling layer that would have been placed between the prompt encoded and the decoder.
+B) Add a variational sampling layer that would have been placed between the prompt encoded and the decoder.
 Out-of-the-box, ACE-Step generates music deterministically using a single, fixed embedding of the input prompt.
 This limits the diversity and flexibility of the generated outputs.

 We would have modeled the prompt embedding not as a single point in latent space, but as a distribution from which we can sample.
 This would allow multiple musical interpretations of the same prompt and introduce a measure of uncertainty into generation.